NOAA-EMC/global-workflow/docs/source/development.rst

    cd fork
    git checkout feature/my_new_thing

 2. Add upstream info to your clone so it knows where to merge from.
-The term "upstream" refers to the authoritative repository from which the fork was create
+The term "upstream" refers to the authoritative repository from which the fork was created.

 ::

    git remote add upstream https://github.com/NOAA-EMC/global-workflow.git

-3. Fetch upstream information into clone
+3. Fetch upstream information into clone:

 ::

    git fetch upstream

-Later on you can update your fork's remote information by doing the following command
+Later on you can update your fork remote information by doing the following command:

 ::

    git remote update

-4. Merge upstream feature/other_new_thing into your branch
+4. Merge upstream ``feature/other_new_thing`` into your branch:

 ::